rolkra/explore/README.md

 install.packages("explore")
 ```

-To install the explore package on Debian / Ubuntu, you may need to install some additional dependencies first:
+To install the explore package on Debian / Ubuntu, you may need to install some additional dependencies first (explore 0.7.1 or below):

 ```
 sudo apt install unixodbc unixodbc-dev